Histrionics/geminiapi/README.md

 Contribute
 ========

-If you want to add any new features, or improve existing ones, feel free to send a pull request!
+If you are interested in adding any new features or functionality, feel free to send a pull request!